 UTeach Natural Sciences is an approved Educator Preparation Program.
 To be a part of UTeach, you need to be accepted to the University of Texas at Austin and to the UTeach program.
-Find more information about applying to both the University and UTeach below.
+Find more information about applying to the University below.

 If you are graduating this semester, you can still register for UTS 101 (Step 1) whenever your registration access opens.